CYCLING PERFORMANCE TIPS

 SKELETAL MUSCLE

 Skeletal muscles makes up over 1/2 of the body weight in a lean individual.
 All muscles (quadriceps, biceps, etc.) are composed of thousands of muscle cells.
-And these individual muscle cells contain two proteins - actin and myosin - which chemically interact and shorten the cell (and along with it the muscle itself) when the muscle cells are stimulated by a nerve impulse.
+And these individual muscle cells contain two proteins - actin and myosin - which chemically interact and shorten the cell (and along with it the muscle itself) when the muscle cells are stimulated by the release of calcium initiated by a nerve impulse.
 The interaction of the actin-myosin complex, which results in the shortening or contraction of the muscle cell, requires the energy in the form of ATP.

 TWO TYPES OF MUSCLE FIBERS